jrpool/json-db-cli-async/README.md

     `cd src`

 Enter `node task help` for usage examples.
 Then enter any command based on any of the examples.
 Any command that begins with `node task` should produce a response that describes either the successful execution of your command or an error.

+To perform linting, execute `npm run lint`.

+To perform the supplied tests, execute `npm test`.

 [lg]: https://www.learnersguild.org
 [npm]: https://www.npmjs.com/